Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3_Infinite_Pathways.md

 The PPure Reshade Setup only works on DX11 and not Vulkan.
 Please disable the Pure Reshade Mod in Mo2 if you plan on playing with Vulkan.

+Ingame open it with Home Key and on the top left if you have them, turn of Shades with DOF in its Name.
+Like LightDOF and Stuff.
+If you dont disable them sometimes Subtitles get a crazy Blur in Cutscenes and Dialogue.

+If the Reshade makes your FPS go bad, just dont use it or only use it in Cutscenes.
+The Ä key on your Keyboard turn it on and off.
+Yes UI looks abit more washed out but its worth it.
+For Question ask in Discord.

+If you dont have an Ä Key, open the Reshade Menu and go to Settings and change the Toggle Hotkey to something you like.

 ### Gooner Options / Astarion , Gale, Halsin into Females + Voice ( Appereance editable )